Analysis and X-ray tomography: The normal operator

 \begin{ex} Using the definition of an adjoint given above, show that the normal operator of any bounded linear operator between Hilbert spaces is self-adjoint. \end{ex}

 In our case~$A$ is the X-ray transform.
 Now~$E$ is a function space over~$\R^n$ and~$F$ is a function space over the set of all lines in~$\R^n$.
 There is no natural way to identify the two spaces, so we will study the normal operator of the X-ray transform.
+(We did use such an identification in the plane, but it depended on the choice of origin.)
 Our goal is then to show that~$\xrt^*\xrt$ is injective, from which it follows that~$\xrt$ is injective; see exercise~\ref{ex:left-inv}.

+\begin{ex} The injectivity of the X-ray transform is related to the surjectivity of the adjoint.
+Let us explore this in a simplified setting.
+Let $A\colon H\to H$ be a continuous linear operator in a Hilbert space~$H$.
+Show that if~$A^*$ is surjective, then~$A$ is injective. \end{ex}